-According to Tilly Spurr, a nutritional scientist, it may be beneficial in fighting cancer. : "Wild garlic Kaempferols also act as a chemopreventive agent, inhibiting the formation of cancer cells.
-In both these cases, wild garlic was seen to have greater potency than traditionally cultivated garlic"
+Wild garlic is nutrient-rich, containing vitamins, minerals, iodine, and other beneficial substances.
+According to nutritional scientist Tilly Spurr, wild garlic may help fight cancer: “Wild garlic kaempferols also act as chemopreventive agents, inhibiting the formation of cancer cells.
+In both cases, wild garlic was seen to have greater potency than traditionally cultivated garlic.”

 other recipes with ramp leaves:

-The name of dandelion is derived from the leaf shape.
-"Dents de lion" in French meaning teeth of the lion, they are an important characteristic of dandelions.
-The leaves are hairless with toothed edges. the orientation of teeth is very important as they point back toward the basal rosette center.
+The name “dandelion” comes from the shape of the leaves.
+“Dents de lion” in French means “teeth of the lion,” which describes the jagged edges of dandelion leaves.
+The leaves are hairless with toothed edges, and the orientation of these “teeth” points back toward the basal rosette center.

 Other recipes with dandelions: